Development of a data-driven multi-omics module repertoire for data analysis and interpretation

 Results

-As part of the Human Immunology Project Consortium (HIPC), we have developed Multi-Omics Modules version 1 (MOMod1), a set of data-driven multiomics modules designed to serve as a stable and reusable framework for downstream enrichment analysis of multi-omics data.
-MOMod1 encapsulates over 1000 matched transcriptomic, proteomic, and metabolomic molecular profiles from hospitalized SARS-CoV-2 participants in 33 diverse immune programs.
-Furthermore, we present a thorough investigation into the underlying biological processes represented in each module.
-Finally, we validate our findings on multiple external multi-omics datasets.
+As part of the Human Immunology Project Consortium (HIPC), we have developed Multi-Omics Modules version 1 (MOMod1), a set of data-driven multi-omics modules designed to serve as a stable and reusable framework for downstream enrichment analysis of multi-omics data.
+MOMod1 encapsulates 12,792 paired transcriptomic, proteomic, and metabolomic molecular profiles from acute and convalescent periods for 1,159 hospitalized SARS-CoV-2 participants, represented as 50 diverse immune programs.
+We present a thorough investigation into the underlying biological processes represented in each module.
+We evaluated cross-omics predictive relationships and found strong concordance between proteomic and metabolomic modules, whereas predictions involving transcriptomic modules were weaker, underscoring the complexity of multi-omics integration and the need for advanced modeling strategies.
+Finally, we validate MOMod1 with multiple external datasets spanning both viral and bacterial infections.